postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 pkgutil --volume "$HOME" --packages
 ```

-Given the application bundle identifier, you can list the files written by the PKG, relative to its installation root:
+Given the app bundle identifier, you can list the files written by the PKG, relative to its installation root:

 ``` shell
 # For system-wide PKGs